Risk of kidney stones grows, especially for teens, women and Blacks.

 Avoiding the pain of a kidney stone is yet one more reason to stay at a healthy weight.
 Obesity and weight gain are associated with an increased risk of stones.
 A study published in the Journal of the American Medical Association found that women may be especially vulnerable to increased risks from weight gain.

-Nicole Miller, M.D., is associate professor of Urology at Vanderbilt University Medical Center.
+Nicole Miller, M.D., is Professor of Urology at Vanderbilt University Medical Center.
 Her patient care emphasis is endourology and minimally invasive surgery.